HistoricEngland/H.API/HGRSchemaDocumentation.md

 ---

 ### Attribute: `record.primaryReferenceNumber`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y\
 **Data Type**: String\
-**Description**: It is a key attribute within the record object and is part of the CORE record structure.
-It is a mandatory string that holds the primary reference number for the record.
-The data type is a string, and it must adhere to a validation rule that restricts it to alphanumeric characters, explicitly excluding slashes and spaces.
-This requirement aligns with best practices for open linked data, where URIs are used, and slashes in reference numbers can complicate data management and retrieval.\
+**Description**: A unique number, or number and character combination, allocated to identify one entry in an information system.
+(MIDAS)\
 **Validation Rules**: required, alpha\
-**Acceptable Values**: Numeric or alphanumeric, must not contain slash characters
+**Acceptable Values**: Alphanumeric

 ---

 ### Attribute: `record.heritageAssetName`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: N\
 **Data Type**: String\
-**Description**: This attribute represents the name of the heritage asset of the record and while not mandatory for all records, is a core part of the schema when included.
-The attribute accepts alphanumeric values, and it follows a validation rule that ensures it contains only alphabetic characters.
-For records where the data provider does not hold a specific name for the asset, a generated or default name should be used to maintain consistency in the dataset.\
+**Description**: A free-text field which records the name by which a Heritage Asset is most commonly known.
+(MIDAS)\
+For records where the data provider does not hold a specific name for the asset, generate Heritage Asset Name by concatenating Period and Monument Type.
+Always use the earliest Period and Monument type available.\
 **Validation Rules**: alpha\
 **Acceptable Values**: Alphanumeric

 ---

 ### Attribute: `record.descriptions`
+**CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: Y\
 **Data Type**: Array\
-**Description**: This attribute is an essential array-type attribute that is mandatory for all records.
-It consists of one or more description objects that provide detailed information about the heritage asset.
-Each object within this array must adhere to specific structure and content requirements, ensuring comprehensive and uniform descriptions across all records.\
+**Description**: An array recording free text describing the Heritage Asset.
+Description Type is used to specialise the nature of the description, for example to distinguish non-technical summary text from more detailed synthesised works.\
 **Validation Rules**: required, array\
 **Acceptable Values**: An array that contains one or more Description objects